Ivan-Isaac/AuthentiScan-FYP/README.md

 ```
 ---

-## 🚀 Future Implementation (FYP 2)
+## 🚀 Status and Future Implementation (FYP 2)

-This repository is currently transitioning from the System Design phase (FYP 1) to the Implementation phase (FYP 2).
+This repository is currently on the Implementation phase (FYP 2).

 Upcoming Milestones: